FACCC* Director of

-York says, "The EDD has a great system for getting any questions answered but it is labeled ambiguously as 'Email us' under the 'Contact UI' link on their website." (www.edd.ca.gov/Unemployment)
+York says, "The EDD has a great system for getting any questions answered.
+It is labeled 'Ask EDD' under the 'Contact UI' link on their website." (www.edd.ca.gov/Unemployment/Contact_ui.htm)

 FACCC Helps with Unemployment Claim Denials

-If you are an adjunct faculty member whose unemployment benefit claim has been denied by the EDD based upon reasonable assurance of continued employment, we recommend that you contact the Faculty Association of California Community Colleges (FACCC).
-Andrea York, FACCC's Director of Government Relations, is working with EDD to help resolve those denials.
-You may also contact Andrea for help with the initial filing and with any denial of claims at (916) 447-8555 or email@example.com.
+If you are an adjunct faculty member whose unemployment benefit claim has been denied by the EDD based upon reasonable assurance of continued employment, we recommend that you contact the AFA office at email@example.com for further assistance.
+AFA's office staff will put you in touch with adjunct faculty members serving on the Executive Council who are personally knowledgeable about the UI benefits process and troubleshooting, and they will help you with your claims denial appeal.
+If necessary, AFA may enlist the assistance of Andrea York, FACCC's Director of Government Relations, who works with EDD to help resolve those denials.

 Note: AB 2412, passed in January 2005, requires that community college districts provide EDD with accurate information regarding the reasonable assurance of continued employment for faculty who apply for unemployment benefits.
 If a district fails to provide accurate information, it may be fined.